 This audio clip describes this agreement, as told by long-time owner and publisher of The Kingston Whig-Standard, the late Arthur L. Davies.

 This photo circa 1937 shows Harold Stewart's brother John Donald Stewart who had a part-time job as a technical operator for CFRC.
-The photo was taken through the window from the studio, and also shows the transmitter through the window in the background.
+The photo was taken through the window from the studio (now known as CR3), and which also shows the transmitter through the window in the background.
 Another photo from the same period shows announcer Thomas J. Warner speaking into a Bruno Laboratories model RV-3 microphone which is now in the Queen's Archives collection.

 A daily log from this period of commercial broadcasting shows an episode of "The Family Doctor," sponsored by Dr. Chase's Medicine Co.
-Advertisements for patent medicines created some tension, as the Medical faculty was opposed to them being carried on the Queen's station.
+Advertisements for patent medicines created some tension in the period, as the Medical faculty was opposed to them being carried on the Queen's station.
 That evening, the somewhat awkward balance of educational and commercial interests is further illustrated by a lecture from Prof. A.E.
 Prince entitled "Toward International Peace," with a commercial for Red & White Stores.

 In 1938, CFRC broadcast another event of great historical importance.
-The station supplied a feed of President Franklin Delano Roosevelt's convocation address from old Richardson Stadium to every radio network on the continent.
-Roosevelt promised that if Canada were attacked in the coming war, the United States would not stand idly by.
-Over the next couple of years, CFRC carried the trans-Atlantic news feeds and pivotal speeches from the CBC, about the diplomatic and military descent toward World War II.
-In this audio clip, operator Chuck Millar describes being at the controls for FDR's 1938 speech at Queen's, listened to closely around the world.
+The station supplied a feed of President Franklin Delano Roosevelt's convocation address from the old Richardson Stadium to every single radio network on the continent.
+In this historic broadcast, Roosevelt promised that if Canada were attacked in the coming war against Axis powers, the United States would not stand idly by.
+Though no attack on Canada occurred directly, over the next couple of years, CFRC carried the trans-Atlantic news feeds and pivotal speeches from the CBC, about the diplomatic and military descent into World War II.
+In this audio clip, former CFRC operator Chuck Millar describes being at the controls for FDR's 1938 speech at Queen's, listened to closely around the world.

 During this period of collaboration with The Whig-Standard and the CBC, Queen's Radio was also committed to making community connections in Kingston.
 The station broadcast local singers, instrumentalists, bands, speakers, novelties - even featured two sisters who tap-danced in the studio - and hosted talent contests for Kingston residents.